-Residents in the Warwick district are being urged to clean up after themselves after a littering 'epidemic'.
+Residents urged to clean up after themselves after littering 'epidemic' across Warwick district

 Over the last few weeks littering has become an increasing problem, particularly in beauty spots, parks and open spaces.

 Warwick District Council is concerned about the amount of litter and will be joining a new campaign to try and tackle the problem.